MohamedBu/Python-Speech-To-Text-Transcriber/README.md

 # Python-Speech-To-Text-Transcriber
-This application uses Python, Flask, and the Speech Recognition module to turn an audio file into a Transcript, which is displayed via the use of HTML and CSS.
+This application uses Python, Flask, and the Speech Recognition module to turn an audio file into a transcript, which is displayed via the use of HTML and CSS.